-Our Delivery plan aligns with Scotland's National Strategy for Economic Transformation (NSET), and UK Government's Levelling Up priorities.
+Our Delivery plan aligns with Scotland's National Strategy for Economic Transformation (NSET), Scotland's Regional Economic Policy Review recommendations, and UK Government's Levelling Up priorities, as well as the 2022 Autumn Statement.

 We ask the Scottish and UK Governments to continue to commit to work in tripartite partnership to deliver our Blueprint through a long term, integrated, place-based funding allocation to deliver shared outcomes.